Perfume categories

 Woody scents radiate strength and naturalness.
 They are based on aromas such as sandalwood, cedarwood or patchouli and are often combined with smoky and earthy accents.
 An example of a woody perfume is “Terre d'Hermès” by Hermès, which is known for its distinctive combination of woody and mineral notes.
 Woody scents are particularly popular with men, but also with women who prefer a deeper, more mysterious scent.
 They are ideal for autumn and winter or for the evening as they have a warm and calming effect.

-The Eau de Parfum Diamant Tirol is an exquisite example of how a complex perfume can harmoniously combine the four fragrance categories.
-It begins with a refreshing top note that is subtly interspersed with floral accents, creating a smooth transition to the floral heart note.
+The Eau de Parfum Diamant Tirol is an exquisite example of how a complex perfume harmoniously combines the four fragrance categories.
+The refreshing top note with subtle floral accents flows smoothly into the floral heart note.
 The floral character unfolds in the heart note, enriched with a fresh breeze that elegantly underlines the connection to the top note.
-The heart note also contains a woody element, the scent of cypress, which forms a natural bridge to the base note.
-The base note itself is predominantly woody and is complemented by labdanum with a noble, oriental touch.
+The scent of cypress, a woody element, forms a natural bridge to the base note.
+The base note itself is predominantly woody and is complemented by labdanum with a noble oriental touch.